QHose/QRSMeteor/pages/OEM approach.md

 # Introduction

+If you partner with Qlik you will have to integrate Qlik Cloud into your software, mulitple steps are involved which we try to outline here.

 You will create one tenant for your development work (source tenants), next you will create a tenant for each of your customers (target tenants).
 On your development tenant you will create templates dashboards (apps), which you want to distribute to your target tenants (for each customer 1 tenant).

 Each tenant is isolated and has no relationship to other tenants.